sharpjs/JetBrainsMonoSlashed/README.md

 purposes.
 You do not need to give credit to JetBrains, although they will appreciate it very much if you do.

-JetBrains Mono Slashed uses the OFL Reserved Font Name "JetBrains Mono" [with permission](https://github.com/JetBrains/JetBrainsMono/issues/295).
+JetBrains Mono Slashed uses the name "JetBrains Mono" [with permission](https://github.com/JetBrains/JetBrainsMono/issues/295).

 `SPDX-License-Identifier: Apache-2.0`